Juniper/terraform-provider-mist/docs/resources/site_wlan.md

   * `pairwise` can only be wpa2-ccmp (for now, wpa3 support on the roadmap) (see [below for nested schema](#nestedatt--dynamic_psk))
 - `dynamic_vlan` (Attributes) For 802.1x (see [below for nested schema](#nestedatt--dynamic_vlan))
 - `enable_local_keycaching` (Boolean) Enable AP-AP keycaching via multicast
-- `enable_wireless_bridging` (Boolean) By default, we'd inspect all DHCP packets and drop those unrelated to the wireless client itself in the case where client is a wireless bridge (DHCP packets for other MACs will need to be orwarded), wireless_bridging can be enabled
+- `enable_wireless_bridging` (Boolean) By default, we'd inspect all DHCP packets and drop those unrelated to the wireless client itself in the case where client is a wireless bridge (DHCP packets for other MACs will need to be forwarded), wireless_bridging can be enabled
 - `enable_wireless_bridging_dhcp_tracking` (Boolean) If the client bridge is doing DHCP on behalf of other devices (L2-NAT), enable dhcp_tracking will cut down DHCP response packets to be forwarded to wireless
 - `enabled` (Boolean) If this wlan is enabled
 - `fast_dot1x_timers` (Boolean) If set to true, sets default fast-timers with values calculated from ‘auth_servers_timeout’ and ‘auth_server_retries’ .